V-Squared/V-Squared.github.io/plan/flow/writing/advanced-formatting.md

 |   Open Configuration |  Yes |       No      |  No  |

+### More Styles ...

-Please refer → [Reference for all Table Styles](#ref-table-styles) for a list, examples and use cases of four table styles.
+Please refer → [Reference for all Table Styles](https://v-squared.github.io/plan/flow/writing/advanced-formatting/#ref-table-styles) for a list, examples and use cases of four table styles.
 These styles can be used for both *Advanced Table Formatting* and *Super Table Formatting*.

 ## Use Graphic Symbols {#use-graphic-symbols}

+### Source Code

 ```markdown
 {:.uk-table.twin-head.twin-blue}